terrastruct/d2-docs/docs/tour/api.md

 g, _ = d2oracle.Set(g, "a.style.fill", nil, "red")
 ```

-If the attribute is arleady set, it is overwritten.
+If the attribute is already set, it is overwritten.

 ```go
 // D2 graph: "a.style.fill: red"